 David Kilpatrick won the UK Press PR & Stock Photographer of the Year 2009 title in the Master Photography Awards held in October 2009, and an Award of Excellence winner in 2010.
 David’s work from 1968 onwards has appeared in books, newspapers and magazines worldwide and he is a Fellow of both the BIPP and the MPA (Hon) as well as a qualified journalist and now a qualified professional with The Guild of Photographers.

 Cameracraft, which celebrates ten years of publication in summer 2022, is the successor to several photo magazine titles David has created and edited since 1989 when he launched PHOTOpro.
 It’s simply very different to any other printed photo magazine you’ll see, and it does not sell through newsagents as we have a zero waste policy – every single copy printed finds a home, it’s printed without using plastics on FSC certified paper stock, and we mail out using compostable wrappers.
-Subscribe through Icon Publications home page, or read it on your desktop/tablet/mobile using a digital app from Pocketmags (below, the name of the app can’t be changed so it still remain f2 Freelance Photographer).
+Subscribe through Icon Publications home page, or read it on your desktop/tablet/mobile using a digital page-turn app from Pocketmags

 Dear David,